jhulcher/breakout_fullstack/README.md

 ## About

+- Game adds highscore tracking using a Rails backend.
 - Game adds left and right collision detection for bricks in order to bring a ricocheting element to the game.
 This was absent from the original.
 - Game adds new levels to the original game, instead of simple having two identical levels.
 Now the wall increases in size as you complete each of the 5 levels.
 - HTML5 particles were implemented to add visual dynamics to the destruction of the bricks.